meltyourface/blank/posts/Pathworkings/Opening-and-Closing-Mantras-for-Spiritual-Practices/index.md

 **Visualization**: Envision the loving, grounding energy of the Earth rising into your body like roots, anchoring all you have gained during your journey.

-Physical Gesture: Place your hands flat on the ground, palms down, symbolizing your connection to the Earth and the act of grounding.
+**Physical Gesture**: Place your hands flat on the ground, palms down, symbolizing your connection to the Earth and the act of grounding.

 Closing Mantras: